PatrickShahade/osticket-prereqs/README.md

 <br />

 <p>
-From our installation folder, we're going to finally extract our osTicket!
-From there, we can copy our "upload" folder and move it into "C:\inetpub\wwwroot" and rename it to "osTicket".
+10) From the installation folder, I can finally extract our osTicket!
+From there, I copy the "upload" folder and move it into "C:\inetpub\wwwroot" and rename it to "osTicket".
 </p>
 <p>
 <img src=https://i.imgur.com/vzvxYu3.png/>